 A manager with undoubtedly the best resume in Europe featuring titles in the Portuguese, English, Italian and Spanish leagues as well as two Champions League titles, what could go wrong?
 Maybe tying the San Jose Earthquakes earlier this year showed a bit of a weakness?

-At United, Mourinho won the Europa League, a League cup and a Community Shield in his two seasons which may seem like a step in the right direction in relation to the previous years but his disappointing league play and style this season has been way too much to handle.
+At United, Mourinho won the Europa League, a League cup and a Community Shield in his two seasons which may seem like a step in the right direction in relation to the previous years.
+But even ending 2nd in the league last year was not enough as disappointing league play and style this season has been way too much to handle.

 Mourinho’s style of walking out on press conferences, having arguments with players and coaches continued at United causing great problems.
 His disagreements with Pogba not only caused poor play but questionably led the teams best outfield player to the bench.